 This makes Mini Havapoos easy dogs to train.
 The Mini Havapoo is naturally a social dog, but ensure that you socialize them from a young age.
 And these dogs get along well with children.
 But remember, never leave extremely young children unattended around them for the safety of your dog and child.
 Unfortunately, these dogs don’t make for excellent guard dogs simply because of their loving and trusting nature.
-This also leads to lesser barking in comparison to other small dog breeds.
+This also leads to less barking in comparison to other small dog breeds.

 7. Miniature Labradoodle

 As the name suggests, this breed is a cross between the Poodle and the Labrador.
-Labradoodles are one of the friendliest breeds, and this is because of the genetics of their parents.
+Labradoodles are one of the friendliest Mini Doodle breeds, and this is because of the genetics of their parents.
 Both the Labrador and Poodle are incredibly energetic, loving, and friendly dogs and make for one of the best family pets.
 Their offspring naturally inherit all these qualities, giving them the best of both worlds.
 Therefore, a Mini Labradoodle will surely be a fantastic companion if you or your family love going on hikes, runs, or other adventurous activities.

 Because Mini Labradoodles are highly social animals, leaving them alone for a few hours can induce a strong sense of boredom and loneliness.
 Therefore, getting a Mini Labradoodle, or any social dog for that matter, isn’t a wise option if you work away from home full-time.
 However, they are friendly if exposed to new people, dogs, and places.
 With good training and socialization, your Mini Labradoodle can make for an exquisite family pet.